Smu-Tan/MineRL_HCI/forger/README.md

+# The algorithm is based on the research of ForgER, see below:
+#### However, after some investigation, we cannot reproduce the same result in the paper.

 # ForgER: Forgetful Expirience Replay for Reinforcement Learning from Demonstrations

 This repository is the TF2.0 implementation of Forgetful Replay Buffer for Reinforcement Learning from Demonstrations by [Alexey Skrynnik](https://github.com/Tviskaron), [Aleksey Staroverov](https://github.com/alstar8), [Ermek Aitygulov](https://github.com/ermekaitygulov), [Kirill Aksenov](https://github.com/axellkir), [Vasilii Davydov](https://github.com/dexfrost89), [Aleksandr I. Panov](https://github.com/grafft).